Bharato0/Fake_News_Detection/README.md

 ##### The outcome of our project is as follows:
 - Logistic Regression: Out of all the test cases we have tested on the model, it gave 100 percent accuracy on trained data and more than 85% accuracy on untrained data(predicted data).
 - Decision Tree Classifier: Out of all the test cases we have tested on the model, it gave 100 percent accuracy on trained data and more than 60% accuracy on untrained data(predicted data).
-- Gradient Bound Classifier: Out of all the test cases we have tested on the model, it gave 100 percent accuracy on trained data and more than 70% accuracy on untrained data(predicted data).
+- Gradient Boosting Classifier: Out of all the test cases we have tested on the model, it gave 100 percent accuracy on trained data and more than 70% accuracy on untrained data(predicted data).
 - Random Forest Classifier: Out of all the test cases we have tested on the model, it gave 100 percent accuracy on trained data and more than 90% accuracy on untrained data(predicted data).

 ## Conclusion
 - The outcome of this project shows the capability of machine learning to be fruitful in this Task.
-We have tried to build a model that helps in catching many intuitive indications of real and fake news.
-We have used multiple performance matrics.
+I have tried to build a model that helps in catching many intuitive indications of real and fake news.
+I have used multiple performance matrics.